-For years now, Fiddler (and now Fiddler Everywhere) users have been using built-in product capabilities to effectively capture, re-create, and replay issues to help resolve these problems.
-And of course Fiddler works great, but doesn't truly address the pain experienced by customers and support teams.
+For years now, Fiddler Classic and Fiddler Everywhere users have been using built-in product capabilities to effectively capture, re-create, and replay issues to help resolve these problems.
+Our web debugging proxy tools work great, but doesn't truly address the pain experienced by customers and support teams.
 This is where a new product from the Fiddler team comes into play: Fiddler Jam.

 Fiddler Jam is a troubleshooting solution for support & dev teams to help them troubleshoot issues in a fast, easy, and secure manner.

 Fiddler Jam helps non-technical end users to isolate issues by capturing HTTP(S) network logs in the customer's own environment.
 It then enables the secure sharing of these logs between the customers and your support teams.
 Finally, with full Fiddler Everywhere integration, the development team can load the logs and replicate the issue locally, using tooling they are already comfortable with.